akbarazimifar/mofid-react-boilerplate/README.md

 This is a boilerplate which is supposed to be a starter template for front-end teams of [Mofid Securities](emofid.ir) company.

-> **Note**: This boilerplate DOES NOT support TypeScript files.
-If you wanna use TS, you should add TS support manually.
+> **Note**: This boilerplate supports TypeScript files, but base files and components are written in JavaScript.

 ## Table of Content